DeltaVCode/cr-201-2017/class-07-oop-constructors-tables/README.md

 <a id="code"></a>
 ### Live code

-This code demo is to help students be ready to complete the first assignment, and also to show off some functionality of the REPL and Chrome Developer Tools.
+This code demo is to help students be ready to complete the assignment, and also to show off some functionality of the REPL and Chrome Developer Tools.

 [-top-](#top)